 In the future a camera like the one pioneered on LunIR could be used add to humanity’s knowledge about the Moon’s composition, structure and interaction between solar particles and lunar dirt.
 These efforts will help reduce risk and shape future human lunar missions.

-Built at Lockheed Martin’s Optical Payload Center of Excellence in Sunnyvale, California, LunIR’s infrared sensor is special because it can map the moon in both day and night.
-It can detect and image in the mid-wave IR spectrum at a much higher temperature than similar sensors.
+Built at Lockheed Martin’s Optical Payload Center of Excellence in Sunnyvale, California, LunIR’s infrared sensor is special because it can image targets in both day and night.
+It's designed to detect and image in the mid-wave IR spectrum at a much higher temperature than similar sensors.
 This particular light spectrum enables the measurement of both reflected sunlight and thermal emissions.

-The spacecraft can image at these higher temperatures without overheating thanks to its highly compact and innovative micro-cryocooler, built by the company’s Advanced Technology Center in Palo Alto, California.
+The spacecraft is designed to image at these higher temperatures without overheating thanks to its highly compact and innovative micro-cryocooler, built by the company’s Advanced Technology Center in Palo Alto, California.
 In fact, LunIR’s micro-cryocooler is actually the lightest, long-life space cryocooler ever built.
 A variant of this same technology is being used on two larger upcoming NASA missions and could be applied to future missions to enable a wide range of detection on the IR spectrum for less cost.

-Both components are extremely lightweight and designed to be compatible with Terran Orbital’s 6U satellite bus.
+Both components are extremely lightweight and designed to be compatible with a small area of real estate.
 The Lockheed Martin team also applied additive manufacturing techniques to further reduce overall mass of the spacecraft’s instruments – saving time and cost for the mission.

 The Moon’s New Neighbors

-Delivered to NASA June 10, 2021, LunIR is among 10 small satellites hitching a ride along with NASA’s Orion spacecraft on the Artemis I mission and its massive Space Launch System rocket in August.
+Delivered to NASA June 10, 2021, LunIR is among 10 small satellites that hitched a ride along with NASA’s Orion spacecraft on the Artemis I mission and its massive Space Launch System rocket in November.
 The public-private partnership for this particular spacecraft represents NASA’s Next Space Technologies for Exploration Partnerships (NextSTEP).

-The group of tiny spacecraft – including LunIR – will serve as small-scale technology and science demonstrations.
-Their compact size makes them a perfect fit to catch a ride with the existing launch and experiment with new technologies that can be upscaled later.
+The group of tiny spacecraft serves as small-scale technology and science demonstrations.
+Their compact size made them a perfect fit to catch a ride with the existing launch and endeavor to experiment with new technologies that could be upscaled later.